OfficeDev/office-js-docs-pr/docs/publish/publish-office-add-in-sso-to-azure.md

 ## Requirements

-This article assumes that you created an Office Add-in using the [Yeoman Generator for Office Add-ins](https://github.com/OfficeDev/generator-office) using the `Office Add-in Task Pane project supporting single sign-on (localhost)` project type.
+The steps in this article work for an Office Add-in created by the [Yeoman Generator for Office Add-ins](https://github.com/OfficeDev/generator-office) using the `Office Add-in Task Pane project supporting single sign-on (localhost)` project type.
 Be sure you have configured the add-in project so that it runs on localhost successfully.
+For more information, see the [Single sign-on (SSO) quick start](../quickstarts/sso-quickstart.md).

 The steps in this article also require:
 - [Azure Account extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.azure-account) for VS Code.
 - [Azure App Service extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azureappservice) for VS Code.
+- An [Azure resource group](/azure/azure-resource-manager/management/manage-resource-groups-portal) for the region you are in.
+- An [Azure App Service plan](/azure/app-service/overview-hosting-plans) configured to use the Windows OS and the previous resource group.
+Any pricing tier should work.
+The steps in this article are for the Windows OS, although you can deploy Office Add-ins to Linux as well.

 ## Create the Azure app service

 These steps set up a basic deployment of the Office Add-in.
 There are multiple ways to configure deployment that are not covered in this documentation.
 For additional options on how you may want to configure your deployment, see [Deployment Best Practices](/azure/app-service/deploy-best-practices)

+> [!NOTE]
+> The following steps are based on [Create a Node.js web app in Azure](/azure/app-service/quickstart-nodejs?tabs=windows&pivots=development-environment-vscode).

 1. Open your Office Add-in project in VS Code.
 1. Select the Azure icon in the Activity Bar.
 If the Activity Bar is hidden, open it by selecting **View** > **Appearance** > **Activity Bar**.